My Quiet Kitchen

 Equipment Needed

-• Steamer - whether you use a large steamer pot or create your own makeshift steamer, you'll need a way to steam the seitan wings so that they stay nice and juicy.
+• steamer - whether you use a large steamer pot or create your own makeshift steamer basket, you'll need a way to steam the seitan wings so that they stay nice and juicy.
 Check out this post for ideas on setting up a steamer without special equipment.

-Store leftover vegan wings in an airtight container in the refrigerator for up to 5 days.
-They can be reheated or even enjoyed cold in wraps and on green salads.
+Once cool, store your seitan wings in an airtight container in the refrigerator for up to 5 days.
+They can be reheated on the stovetop, in the microwave, or in an air fryer.
+You can also enjoy them straight from the fridge in wraps and on salads.

-I hope you LOVE these vegan buffalo wings as much as we do.
-If you try the recipe be sure to comment below and give the recipe a star rating to let others know how they turned out!
-And check out the seitan category for more fun recipes.
+I hope you LOVE these vegan wings as much as we do.
+If you try the recipe be sure to comment below and let us know!

 Author: Lori Rasmussen, My Quiet Kitchen

 These vegan wings are saucy, tender, and "epically delicious" in the words of one taste-tester.
-This recipe is the perfect balance of simple and delicious - no batter or breading to fuss with and no frying - just amazing seitan wings paired with a classic vegan buffalo sauce!
-They can even be made without oil.
+This recipe is the perfect balance of simple and delicious - no batter or breading to fuss with and no frying - just amazing, high-protein vegan wings paired with a classic vegan buffalo sauce!
+Oil-free option.

 Yield: makes 20 wings; serving size 4 pieces